Buying Guides vs. Directories-Take Another Look!

 Next Gen Manufacturing Directories Ensure Informed Product Decisions

-Manufacturing organizations have historically relied on a combination of reseller channels and traditional marketing efforts such as print advertising, trade shows, and industry events to expand their businesses.
+Manufacturing organizations have historically relied on a combination of re-seller channels and traditional marketing efforts such as print advertising, trade shows, and industry events to expand their businesses.
 Although those efforts may continue to pay limited dividends, the internet has exposed a vast new world of business development opportunity.

-Once a set of tactics reserved for large organizations, highly sophisticated click-tracking tools and customer data now allow businesses of all sizes to leverage remarketing and access unprecedented insights into consumer behavior.
+Once a set of tactics reserved for large organizations, highly sophisticated click-tracking tools and customer data now allow businesses of all sizes to leverage re-marketing and access unprecedented insights into consumer behavior.

 According to a recent Forrester study, 54% of manufacturer site visitors have high purchase intent, but only 17% of those actually buy directly from an online supplier.

 An age old method for manufacturers to find new suppliers has always been to search in some sort of directory or buying guide.
-Today, Google serves as the most common online directory—simply listing manufacturer names yet not offering detailed product information.
+Today, Google serves as the most common online directory—simply listing manufacturer names but yet not offering detailed product information.
 Google search results may include much broader results than intended including destinations from .gov and .edu URLs, Amazon, eBay, Wikipedia, YouTube, and other non-manufacturing related origins.

 Manufacturing directories such as ThomasNet, IQS Directory, Zycon, and GlobalSpec are more focused by listing detailed product information by manufacturer exclusively.
 They also go one step further than Google by listing the products each manufacturer sells and offering more complete product documentation and pricing.

 Overall, manufacturing directories can compress the traditionally difficult, nontransparent and time-consuming supplier location and sourcing processes down to a few quick, manageable steps.
-Most importantly, manufacturing directories provide request for quote forms for individual as well as collective sources and ensure buying efficiencies.
+Most importantly, manufacturing directories provide request for quote forms for individuals as well as collective sources and ensure buying efficiencies.

-Traditional Manufacturing Directories: a Dubious History
+Traditional Manufacturing Directories: A Dubious History

 Today’s manufacturers are well versed in the concept of supplier directories.
 Print-based buying guides of the past were somewhat shallow in content—listing products individually alongside the names and addresses of companies that (hopefully) made or sold the products.
 Once readers identified a suitable product, they were on their own to determine configurations, pricing, and procurement options.